taozhou321/LBE/README.md

 ## Experiment Result
 The overall performance comparison on three real-world datasets.
-Best results in bold, suboptimal underlined. $^{\uparrow}$  indicates performance improved with LBE compared to the baseline.
+Best results in bold. $^{\uparrow}$  indicates performance improved with LBE compared to the baseline.
 Baseline represents the base model $\mathcal{M}$ using LBE.

 |      |    Datasets      | Assist09 |         |         | Assist12 |         |         |  Junyi  |         |         |
 | :----------: | :------: | :------: | :-----: | :-----: | :------: | :-----: | :-----: | :-----: | :-----: | :-----: |